The Watch (2012 film): Critical response

 Entertainment Weekly's Lisa Schwarzbaum commented that the film struggles to find a "coherent" style between the "PG-13 rated aliens" and adult themes and dialogue.
 The A.V.
 Club's Keith Phipps also unfavorably compared the film to Ghostbusters, stating that it struggles to replicate that film's successful formula but fails to innovate with the story or characters.
 He also criticized the frequent Costco promotion.
 Phipps praised Ayoade: "...he lends an unpredictable element to the group dynamic, and to the film.
 It’s the sort of performance that ought to be plucked for use in another, better movie."
 Variety's Justin Chang complimented the interaction between the four leads, but criticized the film for relegating Latino characters to murder victims and female characters "to be protected or consoled".
 He described the film as a "lowbrow, lame-brained mash-up of buddies-on-patrol comedy and sci-fi actioner, held together (barely) by an endless string of penis jokes".
 Chang praised Ayoade's "mellow, nerdy-funky appeal [that represents] one of the [film's] few novel aspects".

 The Los Angeles Times' Betsy Sharkey was more positive, stating that "the funniest stuff comes from the kind of situational misfires that can happen when dudes try to do things, like catch aliens, that they are clearly not cut out to do".
 She considered that Schaffer's previous experience directing short comic videos for Saturday Night Live was partially responsible for individual comic moments broken up by transitions where "things tend to fall apart".
 Screencrush's Matt Singer was positive, calling the film funny and praising the improvisational feel of the scenes and "ingenious" set-pieces, but was critical of the promotion of Costco and Costco products throughout.
 Boxoffice's James Rocchi offered a positive stance, stating that the "plot moves, the supporting cast is lively and the action stays small-scale and intimate, never overwhelming the laughs"; he felt that the profanity and vulgarity never became "stale".
 Rocchi concluded that the film was forgettable and "disposable".

 Accolades

 Staff members Alyssa Weisberg (casting director), Shay Griffin (location casting), Yesi Ramirez (associate) and Karina Walters (associate) from this movie were nominated at the Artios Awards for Outstanding Achievement in Casting - Big Budget Feature - Comedy.

 The movies trailer by Twentieth Century Fox and Creative Workshop was nominated for a Golden Trailer Award for Best Music.

 Home media

-The Watch was released on DVD, Blu-ray disc and digital download on November 13, 2012.
+The Watch was released on DVD, Blu-ray disc and digital download on November 13, 2012, by 20th Century Fox Home Entertainment.
 The DVD version contains deleted scenes, a gag reel, the theatrical trailer and feature videos "Alien Invasions & You" and "Casting the Alien".
 The Blu-ray disc contains the DVD content, a digital copy of the film and two additional features: "Jonah Alternate Takes" and "Watchmakers."